tari-labs/tari-university/protocols/rgb-introduction/PITCHME.md

 - The asset is completely independent from the centralized issuer right after the issuance moment.
 - Decentralized mechanisms enabling autonomous, trustless, and censorship-resistant mechanisms to enforce rights/benefits connected to the assets.
-  -  The "self-enforced-right" proposition is more interesting but still not realistic: applications of this kind are still far from any actual implementation. <span style="font-size:0.2em;">[2](https://github.com/rgb-org/spec/blob/master/00-introduction.md)</span>
+  -  The "self-enforced-right" proposition is more interesting but still not realistic: applications of this kind are still far from any actual implementation. <span style="font-size:0.2em;">[[2]](https://github.com/rgb-org/spec/blob/master/00-introduction.md)</span>

 +++

 **Asset Blindness**

 - To a certain degree, the issuer of the digital asset is "blind" to the exact asset when they act on it.
-- There may be legal ramifications such as KYC/AML legislation.
+- There may be legal ramifications such as KYC/AML <span style="font-size:0.2em;">[[5]](https://bitcointalk.org/index.php?topic=454795.0)</span> legislation.

 +++